mudgett06/mudgett06/README.md

 ## My Projects

 2020 has been my first year self-teaching web development.
-I have mainly been focused on learning React and frameworks like Nextjs and Django.
+I have focused on learning React.js and frameworks like Next.js and Django.

 ### 🗺 [Choropleth.net](https://github.com/mudgett06/choropleth)